serversideup/amplitudejs/docs/DOCUMENTATION.md

 #### Time Metadata
 There are certain elements that contain time data about the active song.
 You can add these elements to your document and they will auto fill with the current status of the song.
 Like other elements, these can be either for the overall player, scoped in a playlist or for a specific song.
-There are two sets of time meta data, current time and song duration.
+There are three sets of time meta data: current time, song duration, time remaining.
 The song duration can only be set for the active song since the metadata isn't preloaded for all of the songs.
+The time remaining is a count down for how much time is left for a song.

 Main Current Time - Displays in MM:SS
 ```